swapnafelix/Titanic/README.md

 # Titanic

-This is a tutorial in an IPython Notebook for the Kaggle competition, Titanic Machine Learning From Disaster.
-The goal of this repository is to provide an example of a competitive analysis for those interested in getting into the field of data analytics or using python for Kaggle's Data Science competitions .
+This is a kaggle competition.
+The goal of this Jupyter notebook is to create a model that predicts which passengers survived the Titanic shipwreck.

+# The Challenge

+The sinking of the Titanic is one of the most infamous shipwrecks in history.

+On April 15, 1912, during her maiden voyage, the widely considered “unsinkable” RMS Titanic sank after colliding with an iceberg.
+Unfortunately, there weren’t enough lifeboats for everyone onboard, resulting in the death of 1502 out of 2224 passengers and crew.

+While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.

+In this challenge, we ask you to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).